amelandri/amelandri.github.io/_posts/2013-11-20-custom-notifications-for-status-change-in-jira.md

 ![screenshot](/postimg/2013-11/jira-custom-notification-4.png)

-In the detail screen just choose who will receive the notification and click the **Add** button
+In the detail screen just choose who will receive the notification and click the **Add** button:

 ![screenshot](/postimg/2013-11/jira-custom-notification-5.png)